Speaking & Engagements

 Your audience will leave with

-• Language for the specific grief of losing the body you had — distinct from grief over health or mortality
+- Language for the specific grief of losing the body they had

-• A framework for rebuilding body identity that doesn't require acceptance before they're ready
+- A framework for rebuilding body identity that doesn't require premature acceptance

-• Concrete language they can use with providers, partners, and themselves about where they are
+- Concrete language for conversations with providers, partners, and themselves

 Engagement formats